Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 01.39.06 UTC
+- WIB: Kamis, 16 Oktober 2025 02.22.19 UTC
-- WITA: Kamis, 16 Oktober 2025 02.39.06 UTC
+- WITA: Kamis, 16 Oktober 2025 03.22.19 UTC
-- WIT: Kamis, 16 Oktober 2025 03.39.06 UTC
+- WIT: Kamis, 16 Oktober 2025 04.22.19 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

 Kategori: technology